-Applying as a foreign student to a US university can be pretty daunting.
+Applying as a international student to a US university can be pretty daunting.
 The liberal arts curriculum that most universities in the US operate under is unlike any other in the world.
 As a consequence, the admissions application process is also quite unique.
-Instead of simply focusing on merely academic qualifications, colleges tend to look at candidates holistically; extra-curriculars, letters of recommendation and essays are equally important components of an admissions application.
+Instead of simply focusing on merely academic qualifications, colleges tend to look at candidates holistically; extracurriculars, letters of recommendation and essays are equally important components of an admissions application.
 Keep reading to learn about how to overcome the unique challenges that foreign students face when applying to US colleges.

 National Curriculum vs IB vs College Board AP Exams:

 Most countries around the world have a national curriculum that is different from the one in the United States.
 While colleges understand that foreign students come from different academic backgrounds and curriculums, there’s often debate on whether supplemental AP exams or the IB curriculum can boost one’s chances.
 No doubt that any additional exams are bound to show the academic competitiveness of an applicant, but admissions committees do not penalize students who lack APs.
 Similarly, the IB curriculum is seen as positive on an application, but admissions committees are well aware that foreign students may not have easy access to AP exams and the IB curriculum.
 The most important thing is to show that you have challenged yourself in your own academic environment, whether it offers a national curriculum or AP or IB.